scribe-security/docs/docs/valint/policies.md

 <details>
   <summary> Usage </summary>

 This example demonstrates the use of template arguments in a policy configuration.
 The policy requires that the evidence is generated from a specific git repository and branch.
-The git repository and branch should beare passed as arguments to the policy using the `--policy-args` flag as `--policy-args git_url=<url> --policy-args git_branch=<branch>`.
+The git repository and branch should beare passed as arguments to the policy using the `--rule-args` flag as `--rule-args git_url=<url> --rule-args git_branch=<branch>`.
 The target_type is passed as a field from the evidence context.

 ```yaml
 attest: